 The classic 1979 Scorpions album ‘Lovedrive’ kicks off the show, with the title track followed by ‘Another Piece Of Meat’, before a string of MSG numbers, including ‘Armed and Ready’ and ‘Attack Of The Mad Axeman’.

-I may not have had my first fix of these bands until the mid-eighties, (a few years after Michael Schenker had departed the Scorpions and at the end of the initial formation of MSG) but boy I know these tunes well.
-As do the majority audience tonight – that being men of a certain age, some proudly attired in cut-off denim jackets, adorned with sew-on patches, still throwing the shapes, wailing the tunes, and either transporting themselves back to the day, or having never left there.
+I may not have had my first fix of these bands until the mid-eighties, (a few years after Michael Schenker had departed the Scorpions and at the end of the initial formation of MSG) but I know these tunes well.
+As do the majority of the audience tonight.
+That being men of a certain age, some proudly attired in cut-off denim jackets, adorned with sew-on patches, still throwing the shapes, wailing the tunes, and either transporting themselves back to the day, or having never left there.

 Schenker himself, now in his late fifties, shows signs of a man who has lived the life of rock ‘n’ roll excess.
-His short blonde hair hidden under a beanie hat sits atop a somewhat gaunt frame, which has taken on a hunched playing style over the years.
-But the power, melody and tone of his guitar work is unmistakable – that killer wah and Marshall tone remains sublime, as he swaps and changes a series of his trademark Flying V’s throughout the show.
+His short blonde hair – hidden under a beanie – sits atop a somewhat gaunt frame, which has taken on a hunched playing style over the years.
+But the power, melody and tone of his guitar work is unmistakable.
+That killer wah and Marshall tone remains sublime, as he swaps and changes a series of his trademark Flying V’s throughout the show.

 Doogie White, perhaps not known as well as some of bands he has fronted, is vocally powerful with a dominant presence.
 Between songs he comess across as a really amiable fella, but for anybody who isn’t sure – he can only allay concerns when he dedicates ‘Before The Devil Knows You’re Dead’ – a new Temple Of Rock track – to Ronnie James Dio.